awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-tuning-tables-distribution.md

                                    ->  XN Seq Scan on dwdate  (cost=0.00..25.56 rows=2556
    ```

    DS\_BCAST\_INNER indicates that the inner join table was broadcast to every slice\.
 A *DS\_DIST\_BOTH* label, if present, would indicate that both the outer join table and the inner join table were redistributed across the slices\.
 Broadcasting and redistribution can be expensive steps in terms of query performance\.
 You want to select distribution strategies that reduce or eliminate broadcast and distribution steps\.
-For more information about evaluating the EXPLAIN plan, see [Evaluating Query Patterns](t_evaluating_query_patterns.md)\.
+For more information about evaluating the EXPLAIN plan, see [Evaluating query patterns](t_evaluating_query_patterns.md)\.

 1. Distribute the fact table and one dimension table on their common columns\.